The Scarface Mob

-The Scarface Mob is an American feature film directed by Phil Karlson and starring Robert Stack.
+The Scarface Mob is an American film noir crime film directed by Phil Karlson and starring Robert Stack.
 It consists of the pilot episodes for the TV series The Untouchables (1959) that originally screened as a two-part installment of Westinghouse Desilu Playhouse on April 20 and 27 1959.
 The episodes were cut together and released theatrically as a stand-alone feature outside America in 1959 and inside the US in 1962.

 Premise

-In 1929 Chicago, Federal investigator Eliot Ness struggles to in the fight against Al Capone.
+In 1929 Chicago, Federal investigator Eliot Ness struggles to win the fight against Al Capone.
 He decides to form a special team of reliable, dedicated, honest law enforcement officers.